turkanamammadova/terraform-gcp-team3/README.md

 	}}

   2. Add `google_compute_instance_template` resource in `asg.tf` file.
 No matter how many instances are in your instance group, they will be created from this template.
+Use `gcloud compute machine-types list` command to list all available machine types in GCloud.
+For ex, we used:

 	resource "google_compute_instance_template" "team3-template" {
 	name = var.asg_config["instance_template_name"]